ntop/ntopng/doc/src/what_is_ntopng.rst

 ntopng Enterprise L Bundle
 --------------------------

-The Enterprise L Bundle unlocks ntopng Enterprise L and nProbe Pro.
+The Enterprise L Bundle unlocks ntopng Enterprise L, nProbe Pro, and n2disk 1 Gbit.

 .. warning::
    ntopng and nProbe must be on the same machine to have them unlocked with the ntopng Enterprise L Bundle license.
 The bundle license must be placed under :code:`/etc/ntopng/ntopng.license`.